 Affirm that all data to be collected and submitted to VEDP and DEQ will reflect certification by the Virginia Division of Consolidated Laboratory Services (DCLS) VELAP.
+VELAP certification is not available for sampling for Asbestos Containing Materials (ACM) and lead based paint.
+For that data please provide evidence that the data was analyzed appropriately through an accredited laboratory and provide such documentation.

-Part IV - Potential Redevelopment and Reuse (30 points)
+Part IV - Potential Redevelopment and Reuse